“I am not a product of my circumstances. I am a product of my decisions.” –Stephen Covey

 The key to developing a healthy attitude about our limits is by learning to distinguish between actual limitations and “perceived” limitations.
 Your perceived limitations are nothing but a construct of your mind that has its roots in fear, insecurity, self-doubt, and a feeling that you’re not good enough.

 These self-made internal fences give us an illusory sense of control and safety to protect us from the risk of failing, facing uncomfortable changes and being judged by others.
-This is exactly what shuts down the many doors of possibility, which can alter the trajectory of someone’s life.
-This hesitancy stops a person from taking up those opportunities, which could lead to their lucky break and a more promising future.
+This is exactly what shuts down the doors of possibility, which can alter a persons life trajectory.
+This hesitancy stops them from taking up those opportunities, which could lead to their lucky break and a more promising future.

-All that negative self-talk that tries to keep us “safe” comes from the limiting beliefs that we developed about ourselves in early childhood experiences where someone made us feel inadequate and told us that we didn’t have what it takes to face challenges in life.
+All that negative self-talk that keeps us “safe” comes from the limiting beliefs that we developed about ourselves in early childhood experiences where someone made us feel inadequate and told us that we didn’t have what it takes to face challenges in life.
 This message got imprinted in our minds and solidified over time as we unconsciously looked for experiences to verify those beliefs.